scheidan/CAIRS-Tutorial/README.md

-CAIRS  tutorial - reconstruction of rain maps from microwave links and other sensors
+CAIRS  tutorial - reconstruction of rain fields from microwave links and other sensors
 ===================================================================================

 ![header](images/Header.png)